exercism/v3/languages/clojure/exercises/concept/basics/.docs/after.md

-In Clojure, binding a value to a name is referred to as a _var_.
+In Clojure, binding a value to a name is referred to as a [_var_][vars].
 Top-level (global) vars are similar to constants in other languages, but are commonly redefined to facilitate dynamic development.

-Top-level vars are defined using `def`:
+Top-level vars are defined using [`def`][def]:

 ```clojure
 (def fingers 10)
 ```

+You can use the core functions for [operations on numbers][operators] to perform arithmetic on values.

-The `defn` macro can be used to define a function taking zero or more arguments.
+The `defn` macro can be used to define a [function][functions] taking zero or more arguments.
 A function always returns the result of the last expression in its body.

 ```clojure
 (defn add [x y]